Xpuhil

 Xpuhil Pronounced:/ʃpuχil̥/ (also Xpujil) is a Maya archaeological site located in the Mexican state of Campeche, in the vicinity of the modern-day town of Xpujil.
-The area surrounding Xpuhil, along Federal Highway 186, is rich with other Maya sites, including Becan and Calakmul.
+The area surrounding Xpuhil inside the Calakmul Biosphere Reserve, along Federal Highway 186, is rich with other Maya sites, including Becan, Chicanná and Calakmul.
 The name xpuhil means "cat's tail" in reference to a type of vegetation found locally.

 In total, the site of Xpuhil covers roughly 5 square kilometers, with several smaller architectural groups within that area.
 Some groups have been given Roman numerals by archaeologists for ease of identification, but some are still unnamed.
 Other groups have been given landmark names, such as Xpuhil Cuartel.

 History of the Site

 Archaeological evidence at the site indicates that Xpuhil could have been settled as early as the Early Classic period, but the majority of architecture and artifacts from the site appear to be from the end of the Classic period.
 The INAH estimates occupation to be somewhere between 300 and 1200 AD.
 However, more exact dates are impossible to estimate due to the architectural variations between this site and other Río Bec style settlements.

 After centuries of abandonment, Xpuhil was rediscovered by Karl Ruppert and John Denison in 1938.
 After this discovery, the site was shown to archaeologist and architectural draftswoman Tatiana Proskouriakoff, who was able to make a detailed reconstruction drawing of Structure I in 1943.
 This could not have been done nearly as accurately today, because the structures have deteriorated a large amount since Proskouriakoff’s work in the 1940s.

 Since its rediscovery, the site has been targeted by looters for pieces of its complex facades.